 When ordering catering for on-campus events with university funds, there are pre-approved caterers, which are listed on the procurement website.
 Contact them for proposals and suggestions.
 Know your budget, which will help with their suggestions.
 If off campus, check with the venue to see if they have a preferred catering list or if you can use your preferred caterer.
 Consider if your meal is sit down or buffet.
 If sit down, do you want the first course preset?
 This keeps the event moving if you have a speaker or if people are coming in at different times.

 Some other considerations include: water on the podium/table for each speaker, vendor meals, etc. Once you place your catering order, the caterer will send you a Banquet Event Order (BEO) which is a complete summary of the event.
-Check your BEO carefully for date, start times, setup times, locations, number of guests, meals ordered and any other details that you are expecting.
+Check your BEO carefully for date, start times, setup times, locations, number of guests, number of meals ordered, any special dietary needs, and any other details that you are expecting.
 You also need to explain to your caterer that they are responsible for cleaning up and removing all of their trash after the event.

 Alcoholic beverages require special attention.
 University funds will not cover alcohol.
 If you are using UMBC Foundation funds for an on-campus event, approval for alcohol must be granted.
 Contact Joel DeWyer, Associate Director Event & Conference Services.